-The Central Pine Barrens Are Manorville, NY's Prime Dumping Ground
+The Central Pine Barrens Of Manorville, NY

+The lake is just a couple of degrees shy of the temperature morgues use to avert decomposition.
+A body that has not decomposed cannot float to the surface.
 It's believed that Lake Tahoe became a dumping ground for mafia members in the 1950s.
-To this day, rumors still swirl about the number of bodies at the bottom of Lake Tahoe since most victims do not surface ever again.
+To this day, rumors abound about the number of bodies at the bottom of Lake Tahoe since most victims never re-surface.

-The Everglades are more than just an expansive national park and wildlife sanctuary.
-This haven is also an ideal place to dump bodies; there's an overwhelming abundance of hungry alligators that never say no to a snack.
-In 2016, two alligators were found chomping away at a body that had been discarded and that was hardly the first time a body popped up in the swampy area.
+The Everglades is more than just an expansive national park and wildlife sanctuary.
+This Florida haven is also a notorious dump site, as there's an abundance of alligators.
+In 2016, two alligators were found eating a body, which authorities presumed had been abandoned at the location.